 Edward was chair of the Group Board of the Amateur Swimming Association (now Swim England), England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and had a number of roles within the Football Association, including as chair of the London FA’s Inclusion Advisory Group and as a chair of anti-discrimination disciplinary commissions.
 They served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.

 A strong advocate for diversity and inclusion, Edward served as the LGA’s national lead on equality from 2004 to 2013, and as a board member of the Pride Trust and deputy/acting chair of Pride in London’s community advisory board.Edward was profiled by Stonewall in 2012 as one of its first seventeen LGBT role models, and served on the Government’s review of the Public Sector Equality Duty in 2012-13.

 Appointed a Justice of the Peace in 2002, Edward sits in magistrates’ courts in the Cities of London and Westminster and in the appellate jurisdiction at the Central Criminal Court (Old Bailey) and Southwark Crown Court.
 They have been an approved presiding justice since 2008.
 In July 2021, the Lord Chancellor appointed Edward to serve as a lay member of the Employment Appeal Tribunal, a senior court of record dealing with significant points of employment and labour relations law.

-He was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising his public service, particular for equality and social inclusion.
+Edward was appointed an Officer of the Order of the British Empire in the Queen’s 2011 Birthday Honours List, recognising their public service, particularly for promoting for equality and social inclusion.